 For people with rheumatoid arthritis (RA), exercise can be hugely beneficial for relieving pain and joint stiffness.

-People with RA who exercise may find that they have less pain than those who do not.
+People with RA who exercise may experience less pain than those who do not.
 Exercise can reduce painful symptoms, improve joint function and flexibility, increase range of motion, and boost mood.

 It is best to seek medical advice before starting any exercise program and work with a doctor and a physical therapist to develop a tailored exercise plan.

-Stretching can help improve flexibility, reduce stiffness, and increase range of motion.
-Stretching daily is important for relieving RA symptoms.
+According to the Arthritis Foundation, stretching can help improve flexibility, reduce stiffness, and increase range of motion.

-The ideal stretching routine will be different for each person and depend on which joints are affected and what symptoms occur.
-However, stretches often involve slowly and gently moving the joints of the knees, hands, and elbows.
+The ideal stretching routine will differ for each person and depend on which joints are affected and their symptoms.
+Typically, stretches involve moving the joints of the knees, hands, and elbows gently and slowly.

-- warming up by walking in place or pumping the arms while sitting or standing for 3–5 minutes.
+- Warming up by walking on the spot or pumping the arms while sitting or standing for 3–5 minutes.

-- repeating each stretch 2–3 times.
-Using a yoga strap may help people maintain proper form while stretching.
-If someone does not have a yoga strap, they could use an alternative such as a dog leash.
+- Repeating each stretch 2–3 times.
+Using a yoga strap might help people maintain proper form while stretching.

-Walking is a low-impact form of exercise that can help with aerobic conditioning, heart and joint health, and mood.
+Walking is a low impact exercise that can help with aerobic conditioning, heart and joint health, and mood.

 It is essential to wear proper shoes and stay hydrated, even if the walking is not strenuous.
-It is often sensible to walk slowly initially and then increase the pace when possible.
+Start walking slowly initially and then increase the pace when possible.

 3. Flowing movements, such as tai chi and yoga

-It is possible to find free online videos or apps like Gaia for tai chi or yoga workouts, including some yoga workouts specifically for people with RA.
-A person should always talk to their doctor before starting a yoga or tai chi practice.
+It is possible to find free online videos or apps for tai chi or yoga workouts, including some yoga workouts specifically for people with RA.
+A person should always talk with their doctor before starting a yoga or tai chi practice.

-It can be helpful to do Pilates poses that activate the core muscles and emphasize movements that help with stability.
+Doing Pilates poses that activate the core muscles and emphasize movements that help with stability can be helpful.
 Pilates can be good for overall movement patterns, similar to tai chi and yoga.

-People new to Pilates should begin slowly and seek guidance from a certified trainer if possible.
+If possible, people new to Pilates should begin slowly and seek guidance from a certified trainer.

 5. Water exercises